alem0lars/configs_book/osx/software/unity3d.md

 1. Create a case-insensitive volume and install Unity inside.
 2. Link the `Unity.app` into `/Applications`.
+3. Setup links to the current user's library.

 We will call the volume `Unity`.